 A few days later, having been so excited about the amazing dinner we had, I gathered up a few of my co-workers and we went for lunch.
 The lunch menu is simple, Po-Boys and Gumbo.
-We each tried a different poboy; I had the shrimp which was loaded with jumbo fried shrimp (and not those frozen pre-battered kind, but real shrimp); we also had at our table: blackened chicken, fried oysters, soft shell crab, and fried chicken.
+We each tried a different poboy; I had the shrimp which was loaded with jumbo fried shrimp (and not that frozen pre-battered kind, but real shrimp); we also had at our table: blackened chicken, fried oysters, soft shell crab, and fried chicken.
 All were on point.
-I couldn’t live with myself if I didn’t order the onion rings again, so of course I did (and I devoured them), but we also had the fries at our table; much to my liking they were real potatoes (again, none of that frozen packaged stuff).
+I couldn’t live with myself if I didn’t order the onion rings again, so of course, I did (and I devoured them), but we also had the fries at our table; much to my liking they were real potatoes (again, none of that frozen packaged stuff).

 I’ve saved the best for last.
 My all-time FAVORITE Cajun dish is gumbo; and I am picky picky picky about my gumbo (gumbo is not one of those things you order because it’s always better homemade), so I was skeptical.
 We each ordered a bowl with our po’boys and was I surprised and delighted at how absolutely perfect this gumbo was.
 I’ve been missing a good gumbo, so if there is one thing I will go back to Café Orleans for, it will be the gumbo.
 My favorite part was the added touch of a giant succulent shrimp set on top of each bowl… Heaven in my mouth.